gashon/analytics-sdk/README.md

 `error`: Error | null - Any error encountered during the request.
 `isFetching`: boolean - Indicates if the request is in progress.

+#### Additional Notes

+Additional header information is prefixed with `x-` and can be used to identify requests from the analytics tool.
+For example, the `x-path-name` header can be used to identify the page from which the request originated.

 License
 This project is licensed under the MIT License.